HsuehYiLu/TimeSeries_ElectricLoad/README.md

 The summary and conclusion section provides an overview of the project, its findings, and the significance of the analysis in understanding the relationship between electricity load and weather factors in Taiwan.

-## Getting Started

-To reproduce the analysis, follow these steps:

-1. Clone this repository: `git clone https://github.com/your_username/repo_name.git`
-2. Install the necessary dependencies: `pip install -r requirements